rileybathurst/CHK/README.md

 - inc/con1.php
 - inc/contact.php

+This needs to work as a backup meatorders-database.txt

 ## WP Plugins

 - buddypress - we might be able to get away with removing it? would remove user profiles?